-Will I get side-effects from my anti-epileptic drugs?
+Will I get side-effects from my epilepsy medicine?

-When you first start taking anti-epileptic drugs (AEDs) or you increase your dose, you might get side-effects like feeling tired or a bit dizzy or sick.
-After a few weeks these feelings should go.
+When you first start taking epilepsy medicines or you increase your dose, you might get side-effects like feeling tired or a bit dizzy or sick.
+Some people have told us that they get less side-effects over time, as their body gets used to the medicine.
 If the side-effects don’t go, make sure that you tell your GP or specialist about this.

-- When you last increased the dose of your tablets
+- When you last increased the dose of your epilepsy medicine

-Then, when you see the doctor, they can see straight away what’s been happening for you.
-And whether, for example, they might need to increase your AEDs.
+Then when you see the doctor, they can see straight away what’s been happening for you.
+And whether for example they might need to change your epilepsy medicine in any way.

-Things that make it more likely for you to have a seizure are called seizure triggers.
+Things that make it more likely that someone could have a seizure are called seizure triggers.
 Knowing about possible seizure triggers will help you to get the best seizure control you can.
+Some common seizure triggers: